microsoft/presidio/docs/installation.md

 To download the Presidio Docker containers, run the following command:

 !!! note "Note"
  This requires Docker to be installed.
 [Download Docker](https://docs.docker.com/get-docker/).

-### For PII de-identification in text
+### For PII anonymization in text

 For PII detection and anonymization in text, the `presidio-analyzer` and `presidio-anonymizer` modules are required.